pc2/HPCC_FPGA/docs/source/LINPACK/implementation/index.rst

 Now they are used as input to update the inner blocks which also means that the kernel does not require any communication.
 The performance of the design can be further improved by adding more kernel replications of the matrix multiplication kernel using the parameter ``NUM_REPLICATIONS``.
 A replication of the streaming kernels does not bring much benefit because the data dependencies in the LU kernel do not allow arbitrary parallelization.
+This step can be seen as a higher-level *update* phase.

 Performance Model for LU factorization on single FPGA
 -----------------------------------------------------

-As discussed in the implementation, the execution time is mainly depending on the inner update kernels.
+As discussed in the implementation, the execution time is mainly depending on the inner update using matrix multiplication.
-During the data streaming phase, the inner kernels will take the most time to update because they need to always update all sub-blocks of the local memory block.
-The LU, left and top kernel will run simultaneously but finish earlier.
+The LU, left and top kernel in the data streaming phase will run nearly simultaneoulsy, so only the LU kernel has to be considered.

 To create a model, we use the following parameters derived from the kernel configuration parameters described in the implementation section: